daelsepara/turbo-pascal-assembly/01C0-PRINT-RUNTIME-ERR.md

 # 01C0 Print Runtime error

-Prints the Runtime error it has the form:
+Prints the Runtime error string which has the form:
 ```
 Runtime error XXX at YYYY:ZZZZ
 ```